mlanza/proposal-command-syntax/README.md

 * Unofficial, Incubation — not even T39 **Stage 0**

 ## What
+Command syntax visually flags operations (methods or functions) which are commands (because of side effects) so they stand apart from queries.

-Command syntax allows a method (or function) to be invoked while returning the subject instead of the actual result.
+It also provides a means by which commands can be invoked so that, instead of the actual result, it returns the subject.
 * For methods the subject is `this`.
 * For functions the subject is the first argument.